Chelseru/django-chelseru-lour/README.md

 - Rate limiting and monitoring.
 - Contribution

+A Django package for seamless integration with Iranian SMS services like ParsianWebCo and Melipayamak.
 Contributions are welcome!
 Please submit pull requests or report issues on the GitHub repository.

 ## License